The 30 second short answer

 Because it’s a really really big long molecule and it’s balled together in a way that makes it hard for our digestive enzymes to get in there and break it down.

 Picture a ball of yarn.
 It’s one long string neatly rolled into a sphere.
 Digestive enzymes can only attack the ball from the outside in, just a few external strands.
 Now imagine someone unrolling that ball of yarn, then cutting the one string into 1,000 pieces.
 You are now looking at yarn in a different form, one that is already partly ‘degraded’ and it enables our digestive enzymes to get in there and finish the job.
-Boiling collagen in water and ‘hydrolyzing it’ does exactly that.
+Boiling collagen in water and ‘hydrolyzing it’ is like unraveling that ball of string and snipping it into short pieces.

 Stirring hydrolyzed collagen into hot coffee for a few minutes does not break down the molecules into peptides or amino acids.